What is a Jackknife Truck Accident?

 Call an Attorney After a Major Truck Collision in Arizona

 If you or somebody you love has died in an Arizona jackknife truck accident or any other type of incident involving a larger commercial truck, reach out to an attorney immediately.
-A skilled Phoenix truck accident lawyer can get involved quickly, begin obtaining evidence, and handle all communication with other parties involved.
+A skilled Phoenix, Arizona truck accident lawyer can get involved quickly, begin obtaining evidence, and handle all communication with other parties involved.
 Your focus should be on recovering from your injuries, not dealing with truck drivers and trucking carriers or their legal team.
 Let an attorney handle the claim on your behalf.